Shengqiang-Zhang/Shengqiang-Zhang.github.io/_pages/about.md

 Previously, I worked as an intern at Microsoft Research Asia and Baidu Search.
 I'm interested in natural language processing, especially summarization and text generation.

+I'm looking for a PhD position starting from 2022 fall.

 # Publications